Prathamesh-Patil-GitHub/practice-programs/README.md

 - **Java:** Contains programs written in Java programming language.
 - **Python:** Contains programs written in Python programming language.
 - **PHP:** Contains programs written in PHP programming language.
+- **Leetcode Solutions:** Contains all leetcode solutions that I've submitted.

 Each of these folders contains programs that cover various topics related to the respective programming language.